xpqz/dyalog-docs/language-reference-guide/docs/system-functions/system-functions-categorised/component-files/fchk.md

 `⎕FCHK` validates and repairs component files, and validates files associated with external variables, following an abnormal termination of the APL process or operating system.

 `Y` must be a simple character scalar or vector which specifies the name of the file to be exclusively checked or repaired.
 For component files, the file must be named in accordance with the operating system's conventions, and may be a relative or absolute pathname.
 The file must exist and must not be tied.
 If no file extension is supplied, the set of extensions specified by the  **CFEXT** parameter are tried one after another until the file is found or the set of extensions is exhausted.
-See CFEXT Parameter[ CFEXT](../../../../../windows-installation-and-configuration-guide/configuration-parameters/configuration-parameters).
+See [ CFEXT](../../../../../windows-installation-and-configuration-guide/configuration-parameters/configuration-parameters).